thavan/thavan/_posts/2019-11-07-web-development-with-django-introduction.md

 pip install django
 ```
 **Tip:** In the above commands I have used `mkvirtualenv` command to create a new virtual environment.
 It comes with the Python
-package [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/).
+package called [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/).
 It is a very convenient tool to create
 and mange Python virtual environments.
 Take a look at it if you are interested.
 {: .notice--success}